SuthanThuraimani/2048_react/README.md

 # 2048 - Javascript App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+#### This project was developed using React-JS (create-react-app), Javascript Functional programming, HTML, CSS, jest-enzyme

 Functionalities Implemented:
 - This app can work with any size of matrix, it can be configured via utils/constants.js (MATRIX_DIMENSION = <any number>)